 Figure 3.
 Copper or aluminum fins increase the effective thermal conductivity into the PCM

 After the power and thermal storage, time targets are used to determine the volume of PCM required, there are two primary challenges arise associated with the design of a PCM module.
 The first is designing around the poor thermal conductivity of PCM.
-Wax-based PCM have thermal conductivities between 0.2 and 0.3 W/m-K. Simply filling a container with PCM and applying a heat load would create large temperature rise as the PCM melts.
+Wax-based PCM has thermal conductivities between 0.2 and 0.3 W/m-K. Simply filling a container with PCM and applying a heat load would create a large temperature rise as the PCM melts.
 The second challenge is managing voids at the location of critical heat loads.
 As shown in Figure 3, a void volume is present to allow for expansion of the PCM during phase transition.
-In most cases, where orientation with respect to gravity varies, the location of the PCM when it melts and freezes will vary as well.
+In most cases, where orientation with respect to gravity varies, the location of the PCM, when it melts and freezes, will vary as well.
 If there is a significant empty space around a critical component, that component can see a large temperature rise before the PCM absorbs the heat load.

 The solution to both of these challenges is in the design of internal conduction paths, which typically are fins internal to the heatsink.
 As you can see by the thermal resistance network outlined in Figure 3, conduction will play a large role in assuring the PCM melts without significant temperature rise.

 The fin spacing or fin pitch and thickness of the fins are critical design considerations.
 Figure 4 is an example of the trade-offs using different fin pitches and thicknesses.
 The solid line shows time to melt, or thermal storage capacity, for a given power on the left axis.
 The matching colored dashed line is the corresponding thermal gradient through the fin and PCM shown on the right axis.
 Both curves are a function of fin spacing.
 As you can see, there is a trade-off between thermal storage capacity and delta T. As you add more fins you reduce your thermal gradient, but displace more PCM which reduces thermal storage.